Responsive HTML5 video

 (See the media query example.)

-This all sounds great, but, but there’s talk of the media attribute being removed from the specification.
+This all sounds great, but, there’s talk of the media attribute being removed from the specification.

 So what else can we try?